Applying to Oriel as an International Student

 If you are not a European Economic Area (EEA) or Swiss national and want to travel to Europe during your stay in the UK, you may be required to apply for a Schengen visa before you travel.
 The Schengen visa allows visitors to obtain only one visa to visit a number of designated countries within the EEA.
 You should visit the website of the UK branch of the Embassy of the country wish to enter to find out if you require a Schengen visa.
 Information about this can be found on the University Website.

 Oriel is one of four Oxford colleges currently able to take students funded via the Jardine Foundation.
-Applicants from the following countries are encouraged to look at the eligibility criteria and further details available on the Jardine Foundation Website: Bermuda, China (Mainland), Hong Kong, India, Indonesia, Malaysia, Singapore, Taiwan, Thailand & Vietnam.
+Applicants from the following countries are encouraged to look at the eligibility criteria and further details available on the Jardine Foundation Website: Cambodia, China (Mainland), Hong Kong, Indonesia, Malaysia, Myanmar, the Philippines, Singapore, Taiwan, Thailand & Vietnam.